smilinfoo/glb_texture_extractor/README.md

 - The texture replacer requires the texture mapping log created during extraction
 - Each texture must maintain the same format as the original
 - The script will preserve all material properties and texture references

+## Worth noting
+This was generated with the help of Cursor with minimal direct editing.